superfly/docs/reference/apps.html.md

 ## Legacy Apps ("Fly Apps V1")

 "Fly Apps V1" are our original Firecracker apps.
 Instances of V1 apps are orchestrated using Hashicorp Nomad.
+New organizations no longer deploy Fly Apps to the V1 version of the platform, but existing V1 apps are unchanged and can be managed in the same way.

 ## Apps V2